-From Margaret on October 5th, 2011 in Window Replacement
+From Margaret Everton on October 05, 2011 in Window Replacement

 Clerestory windows.
 Have you heard of them?
 Pronounced “clear-story,” these windows mimic their name, creating an entire level of light.
 But they are much more than a pretty face.

 In a home, clerestory windows create a beautiful and unusual effect.
 These windows can rise above adjoining roofs, thus providing light for an interior room that wouldn’t otherwise receive it.
 They are usually arranged in rows and provide a clean, streamlined look.